About Us

 aintaining 'façade integrity' was an imperative family oxymoron.
 He learned tolerance and discretion.

 7. "Mother couldn't do anything about that," Dayton consoled him.
 "Mother?
 She's not even here yet," Ireana said, looking at her watch as if it understood.
 It was 1972.
 The Cardship would not crash land for another 12 years.
 "Little Director," Ireana squatted down to comfort him, "That hasn't happened yet.
 Are Onimex and Xanax confusing you?"
 "No," Kiles answered, "I'm the key to Segment 3."
 Ireana stood up.
 "They're teaching him the Ellipsis?
-Should they be doing that?" she asked Dayton "They're with him constantly," he shrugged, "They can only tell him what they know."
-The proverbial cat was a transdimensional cat now, forget the bag.
+Should they be doing that?" she asked Dayton "They're with him constantly," he shrugged, "They will tell him what they know."
+The proverbial cat was a transdimensional cat now, sans the bag.

-13. She didn't ask how, just like she didn't want to know about Onimex's co-located self at different points in time.
-"We might as well skip the learning process and become Gods," Ireana rationalized, "Biologicals are simply not meant to skip the learning process.
-"No segment in the Ellipsis is," Onimex said, "All matter is in a constant state of motion."
-What he meant was, "An ordinary truth can mask a wealth of information."
+13. "Biologicals are not meant to skip the learning process: No segment is," Onimex said, "All matter is in a constant state of motion."
+Dayton once said, "Ordinary truths can mask a wealth of information."

 14. "He who adheres to wisdom -- adopts the experience," Kiles said, to condense Earth's most notable philosophies into 8 words.
 "Elliptical wisdom," Onimex identified, "biologicals tend to invent their own truths."
-"I have to go back to Vejhon," Kiles assured him, "I have to clear my mom's name: This 'secret sorceress' horseshit has to end."
+"I have to go back to Vejhon," Kiles assured him, "I have to clear my mom's name: This 'secret sorceress' crap has to end."
 "There are 'time and space' differentials to consider," Onimex admonished him, "you'll age slower, for one."
 "Then I'll go, do my business, and come back," he reasoned.

 15. Onimex disagreed, but Kiles intended to complete his mission 'come hell or high water.'
 "Life through Light and Death..."
 Onimex sighed.